 Different countries have different reading targets for their students.
 For example, the US requires reading instruction to begin in Kindergarten at age five but Finland does not begin teaching reading until students are age seven.
 Canada is in the middle with formal reading instruction beginning in Grade One when students are age 6.
 Why the difference?
 If a country has a transparent orthography, as Finland does, students do not need as many years of reading instruction to become proficient.
 Why the difference between Canada and the US?
 There are several reasons, some cultural and others administrative.
-For example, many states in the US have a school entry birthdate cut off in September.
+For example, many states in the US have a school entry birthdate cut off in September or August.
 That means the youngest students in each grade are the ones born in August and September.
 Prairie Spirit School Division has a school entry birthdate cut off of December 31st.
-That means our youngest students are those born in November and December, possibly four or five months younger than students in America.
+That means our youngest students are those born in November and December, possibly several months younger than students in the same grade in America.
 In the early grades, a half year can have a large impact on student readiness.
 If you are reading articles from the US about reading in the early years, a good rule of thumb is to add at least six months to the reading targets that are mentioned.

 A very short summary

 1. Reading must be taught.
 It is not an evolved skill.

 2. The brain has only one way to learn how to read.

 3. Reading progresses through the stages of pictoral, phonological, and orthographic.